The Perfect One Day in New York Itinerary

 Ferry from Manhattan departs from Battery Park | Subway stops: South Ferry Station (1), Whitehall Street (R), Bowling Green (4, 5)

 Buy your tickets ahead of time online, especially if you want to climb up to the crown.
+When available, those tickets can sell out weeks or even months in advance.

-Even if you don’t want to go up into the pedestal or the crown of the Statue of Liberty, you can purchase a ticket to enjoy the cruise over to Liberty Island (with great views of both Lady Liberty and lower Manhattan).
+Even if you don’t want to go up onto the pedestal or the crown of the Statue of Liberty, you can purchase a ticket to enjoy the cruise over to Liberty Island (with great views of both Lady Liberty and Lower Manhattan).
+You can visit the new museum and walk around the monument’s exterior.

 More things to do on a day trip to New York City